antonioscript/ServiceOrderControl/README.md

 Para manter o `Program.cs` limpo e escalável, foi introduzido um padrão simples de módulos:

-> “To keep the composition root clean and scalable, I introduced a simple IModule pattern.
-Each layer (Application, Infrastructure) exposes a module that implements IModule.ConfigureServices.
-In Program.cs I just call AddModules, which scans the assemblies for IModule implementations and executes their registrations.
-This way, when the system grows (more layers, messaging, background jobs, etc.), we only add new modules — the startup code remains small and easy to reason about.”

 - `ApplicationModule` registra MediatR e AutoMapper
 - `InfrastructureModule` registra DbContext, repositórios e Unit of Work